damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 - Input type of parameter `-InputObject` and Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSSharedAccessAuthorizationRuleAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAuthorizationRule`.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#Behavior-of--InputObject) to know more.
+- `-InputObject` parameter would no longer support alias `-AuthRuleObj`.

 ### Get-AzEventHubAuthorizationRule
 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSSharedAccessAuthorizationRuleAttributes` to